 Meets the third Wednesday at 1:00 pm. and will feature the many facets of the world of serious music.

 Experience, or a great voice, are not necessary.
 The only thing you need is the willingness to sing.
 The University Club Chorus embodies a tradition that goes back well beyond forty years.
 Come join us.
-Director: Bob Glendon, Chairman: Malcolm Frazier.
+Director: Bob Glendon, Chairman: Jim Arnold.

 Meets every Friday at 10:00 a.m.

 The University Club’s library is a treasure.
-Its books, its films and its periodicals entertain us and inform our intellectually keen members.
+Its books, films, and periodicals entertain us and inform our intellectually keen members.
 We meet each Friday morning from 10:00 ’til noon.
 Come join us!
-Martha Williamson and Dana Schmidt.
+Meryl Schwartz.

 Every Tuesday at 1 p.m. till 3:30 p.m.